gradle/gradle/design-docs/implicit-file-type-coercion.md

 For some objects (that are subject to DSL enhancement), there is no good way to coerce a value that equates to a relative path (e.g. `Gradle` and `Settings` objects).
 For such objects, if the value to be coerced is not coercable to an absolute file it will be an error condition.

+### Coercing `Object`

+Currently, every type is potentially convertible as the `project.file()` coercion strategy includes a fallback of `toString()`'ing any object and using its string representation as a file path.
+However, this has been deprecated and scheduled for 2.0 removal.
+Implicit coercion needs to initially support this fallback strategy but issue a deprecation warning similar to `project.file()`.

 ### User visible changes

 The only user visible change will the documentation that states that it is possible to assign different types of values to